 - Diversity of the creative team

-- Degree of relevance of the subject matter to the LGBT+ community
+- Degree of relevance of the subject matter to the LGBTQ+ community

 - Track record of the producer/director.